-The system will be going offline at 7pm ET on Friday, April 28, 2017 for upgrades.
+The system will be going offline at 7pm ET on Thursday, Sept 29, 2022 for scheduled upgrades.
 We apologize for any inconvenience.

 The requirements for filing with the Federal Aviation Administration

 for proposed structures vary based on a number of factors: height, proximity

 to an airport, location, and frequencies emitted from the structure, etc. For more details,

 please reference CFR